Pranavi2002/FUTURE_FS_01/README.md

-# Portfolio Task 1 - Personal Portfolio Website
+# Future Interns Task 1 - Personal Portfolio Website

 ## Overview
 This is a **personal portfolio website** built with **HTML, CSS, and JavaScript**.